r1-prototype-studies/Sharepoint/README.md

     * Remove(Sheet1,Gallery1.Selected)
 * To get selected date in datepicker, use Datepicker1.SelectedDate
 * To get value from toggle, use Toggle2.value
+* cons
+    * Power apps has to be installed.
+    * Power app users should be present in that org to access them.

 ### Common Data Service
 * Benefits